Current Environment:

 Tabitha Poorvu, MS, LCGC Tabitha Poorvu, MS, LCGC

-Tabitha Poorvu is the Genetic Counseling Program Manager in the Maternal-Fetal Care Center; she has clinical and research expertise in perinatal genetic diagnosis and complex fetal care.
-She has been a prenatal genetic counselor for 11 years and lead genetic counselor the MFCC for 7 years.
+Tabitha Poorvu is the Genetic Counseling Program Manager in the Fetal Care and Surgery Center; she has clinical and research expertise in perinatal genetic diagnosis and complex fetal care.
+She has been a prenatal genetic counselor for 11 years and lead genetic counselor at the FCSC for seven years.

 Micael Duyzend, MD, PhD Malike Sud, MS, LCGC

-Malika Sud is a genetic counselor who works in the Maternal-Fetal Care Center; she has clinical and research expertise in rare disease diagnosis and perinatal outcomes.
+Malika Sud is a genetic counselor who works in the Fetal Care and Surgery Center; she has clinical and research expertise in rare disease diagnosis and perinatal outcomes.
 She has also been involved in several projects at the Broad Institute.

 Clinical Fellows